Banno/banno-powerons/open-subshare/V2/open-subshare-v2-json-contract.md

 **Request Detail:**

-- userCharList[1]: Member number associated with the selected account (10 digits)
+- userChrList[1-5]: not used
+- userNumList[1-5]: not used

 ### PowerOn Response (PRELOADDATA)

+Returns member's eligibility and categories of shares, their related share types and associated interest rates the member can select from.

 ```json
 {